apostigl/codility/Codility/src/org/apostigl/codility/ex1/README.md

-Exercise 1 - A small Frog
+Exercise 1 - A small frog
 -------------------------

 A small frog wants to get to the other side of the road.